This roof conversion system involves cladding or over-sheeting the original roof with tiles or roof sheeting

 - Suitable for inland and coastal climates

-Ultimately the roofing product that you choose to clad the old thatched roof depends on quite a few factors including the shape of the roof, the climate that you live in and of course, your personal taste.
+Ultimately the roofing product that you choose depends on quite a few factors including the shape of the roof, the climate that you live in and of course, your personal taste.
 We offer advice on which product would be most fitting for each roof that we assess.
+We are based outside of East London in the Eastern Cape of South Africa, and service roofs in the wider Eastern Cape area.

-In some cases the thatch roof may need maintenance before over-sheeting; this could include a mild brushing, compacting and re-tension of the thatching twine.
-Some insurance companies require the thatch layer to be a maximum thickness of 50mm underneath the new roof so the thinning of the thatch takes place before covering.
+If the roof is in a passable condition the thatch will likely need some maintenance before over-sheeting.
+This could include brushing, compacting and re-tensioning of the thatching twines.
+Some insurance companies require the thatch layer to be a maximum thickness of 50mm underneath the new roof so the thinning of the thatch needs to be done before it is covered.
+Fire retardant spray can also be applied both inside and out during this preparation work.

 Fitting the New Roofing

-Once the new roofing is installed over the whole roof, we turn to the finishing touches which includes the ridging, hip sections, painting of the fascias and fitting the gutters.
-All of the three roofing products that we use come with matching ridges and hip sections which ensures that your roof has a beautiful finish.
+Once we have installed the new roofing over the whole roof, we add the finishing touches which includes the ridging, hip sections, painting of the fascia’s and fitting the gutters.
+All of the roofing products that we use come with matching ridges and hip sections which ensures that your new roof has a beautiful finish.

 *A quick note that we always recommend painting the outside walls of the house when the roof conversion is completed as they can appear shabby in comparison to the new roof!
 We can quote to do this when we do the roof conversion.

 Yes!
-It is possible to cover or over-sheet your thatched roof with another type of roofing, as long as the thatch is in a good state.
-We recommend using one of the three products discussed above: Metrotile, Onduvilla tiles or corrugated roofing.
-Your choice of roofing product might be determined by the shape of the original roof structure so it’s best to ask advice from a professional thatching and roofing contractor if you’re unsure of what is the most suitable.
+It is possible to cover or over-sheet your thatched roof with another type of roofing, as long as the thatch and roof structure are in a good state.
+We recommend using one of the two products discussed above: Metrotile or corrugated aluminum/ aluzinc roof sheeting.
+Your choice of roofing product may be determined by the shape of the original roof structure so it’s best to ask advice from a professional thatching and roofing contractor if you’re unsure of what is the most suitable.
+In all cases, you should use a professional contractor to work on your roof.

 Are you thinking about a thatch roof conversion?
 Feel welcome to contact us or comment below and ask any questions that we haven’t already answered above.